Kristina-Shlapakova/Checklist/README.md

 Expected result: log in to  account

-1.2 Check Log in with empty fields
+1.2 Check Log in with empty fields(smoke test)

-Expected result: Unable to log in (smoke test)
+Expected result: Unable to log in

 1.3 Check Log in with empty Login

+Expected result: Unable to log in

 1.4 Check Log in with empty Password

+Expected result: Unable to log in

 1.5 Check Log in with incorrect Login

+Expected result: Unable to log in

 1.6 Check Log in with incorrect Password

+Expected result: Unable to log in

 1.7 Сheck the email with spaces at the beginning and end

+Expected result: log in to  account

 1.8 Сheck the unregistered login or phone number
 # Forgot Password